elenasamuylova/drafts/llm_course.md

 ### Evaluation process

 **Offline evaluation**.
-Evaluation typically happens **offline**: you run an evaluation script or pipeline as you experiment and build your ML model.
-You assess its performance using a designated **test dataset**.
+Evaluation typically happens offline: you run an evaluation script or pipeline as you experiment and build your ML model.
+You assess its performance using a designated test dataset.

-**Ground truth dataset**.
-You make the evaluation by comparing model predictions against expected labels or scores.
-For that, you need a dataset that represents your use case.
-It can be manually labeled or curated from historical data.
+**Test dataset**.
+The test dataset contains "groud truth" labels or values for a set of known test inputs.
+You make the evaluation by comparing model predictions against what's expected.
+This test dataset that represents your use case can be manually labeled or curated from historical data.

-In fact, such a dataset is a prerequisite for ML model development: you need it first to train the model itself!
+In fact, having this dataset is a prerequisite for ML model development: you need it first to train the model itself!
 You then use part of this same dataset for evaluation.
 Typically, the data is split into:
 - **Training set**: used to fit the model.
 - **Validation (or development) set**: used to tune hyperparameters and guide model improvements.
 - **Test set**: reserved for evaluating final model performance on unseen examples.